Understanding Digital Credentials

 - Verifiable and portable credentials (Open Badges)

-- Transcript data that documents an individual’s specific achievements at an institution (Extended Transcript)
+- Transcript-like data that documents an individual’s specific achievements at an institution (Comprehensive Learner Record)

 - Exchanges of competency information (Competencies and Academic Standards Exchange®)